MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 - Internal code that was designed to reuse in the organization.
 Examples include packages and modules.
 - Datasets that were created in other machine learning projects or which are available in the Azure ecosystem.
-- Existing data science projects that have similar architecture and business problem.
+- Existing data science projects that have a similar architecture and business problems.
-- GitHub or open-source repos that can accelerate the project.
+- GitHub or open source repositories that can accelerate the project.

-Project retrospectives should include an action item to review if elements of the project can be shared and generalized for broader reuse.
-This way, the list of assets the organization can share and reuse expands over time.
+Any project retrospective should include an action item to determine whether elements of the project can be shared and generalized for broader reuse.
+The list of assets the organization can share and reuse expands over time.

 To help with sharing and discovery, many organizations have introduced shared repositories to organize code snippets and machine learning artifacts.
 Artifacts in Azure Machine Learning, including [datasets](/azure/machine-learning/how-to-create-register-datasets), [models](/azure/machine-learning/how-to-create-register-datasets), [environments](/python/api/azureml-core/azureml.core.environment(class)), and [pipelines](/python/api/azureml-pipeline-core/azureml.pipeline.core.pipeline(class)), can be defined as code, so you can share them efficiently across projects and workspaces.

 #### Project templates

-To accelerate the process of migrating existing solutions and maximize code reuse when starting a new project, many companies have standardized on a project template to kick start a new project.
-Examples of project templates recommended for use with Azure Machine Learning are [Azure Machine Learning examples](https://github.com/Azure/azureml-examples), [Data science lifecycle process](https://github.com/dslp/dslp), and [Team data science process](https://github.com/Azure/Azure-TDSP-ProjectTemplate).
+To accelerate the process of migrating existing solutions and to maximize code reuse, many organizations standardize on a project template to kickstart new projects.
+Examples of project templates that are recommended for use with Azure Machine Learning are [Azure Machine Learning examples](https://github.com/Azure/azureml-examples), the [Data Science Lifecycle Process](https://github.com/dslp/dslp), and the [Team Data Science Process](https://github.com/Azure/Azure-TDSP-ProjectTemplate).

 #### Central data management

 The process of getting access to data for exploration or production usage can be time consuming.
-Many companies centralize their data management to bring together data producers and data consumers for easier access to data for machine learning experimentation.
+Many organizations centralize data management to bring together data producers and data consumers for easier access to data for machine learning experimentation.

 #### Shared utilities